model-initiative/model_initiative/README.md

 # README #
 ## Version 0.1
-For a quick start see quick_start.txt and quick_example.txt in the *model_initiative* folder.
+For a quick start with Matlab see quick_start.txt and quick_example.txt in the *model_initiative* folder.

 ## Introduction